lelanthran/frame/README.md

 root/projects/frame: Thu May 11 22:26:29 2023
 ```

-I added the following function which is called within my `PS1` variable:
+I have the following function which is called within my `PS1` variable:

 ```sh
 frame_ps1() {
    frame current --quiet | cut -f 1 -d :
 }
 ```

 Calling `frame_ps1` within the `PS1` variable prints out the current frame
 after each command, in every terminal I am logged into[^2].